IBM-Automation-SPGI/Liberty-Getting-Started-TA/README.md

     The URL is displayed in the output from the TA command: **http://rhel9-base.gym.lan:3000**
     ![](./images/media/image10_new.png)

-    This **Transformation Advisor** Home page is displayed in the Web Browser.
+    The **Transformation Advisor** home page is displayed in the Web Browser.

     ![](./images/media/image11.png)